 Even though the times of 2D games seem to be passing away, many modern game developers, including Obsidian Entertainment and its gem Pillars of Eternity, decided to bring back the spirit of the “good oldies” and create games that use isometric view technology on daily basis.
 The fact that the said game was eagerly crowdfunded by millions of people proves that the idea of games basing on the isometric view is still doing well in the gamedev industry.

-To better understand the success of the modern games, we have to go back to the golden era of RPGs and strategy games during the first years of the 21st century.
+We want students in our game design course and our blog readers to better understand the success of the modern games.
+However, do this, we have to go back to the golden era of RPGs and strategy games during the first years of the 21st century.
 Here’s a list of 5 best isometric games ever made.